Skip to main content

 Paradise Island

-Just across the water from the Bahamas’ main island of New Providence, Paradise Island is a fun-filled destination with stylish resort hotels, beautiful beaches, restaurants, casinos, and more.
-Visitors come to take in a show, try their hand at the blackjack tables, or enjoy some wet-and-wild exhilaration at the world-famous water park.
+Just across the water from New Providence, Paradise Island is a fun-filled destination with stylish resort hotels, beautiful beaches, restaurants, casinos, and other entertainment and recreation facilities.
+Visitors come to take in a show, try their luck at the blackjack tables, or enjoy some wet-and-wild exhilaration at the world-famous water park.
+Plus, the island’s white-sand beaches offer an idyllic dose of Caribbean nature.

 Located off the shore of the Bahamas’ capital city Nassau—and connected to the city via two bridges—Paradise Island is 1.1 square miles (2.8 square kilometers) of fun in the sun.
 The island is home to several major resort hotels, including Atlantis, which attracts visitors from all over to its Aquaventure Water Park, where visitors can ride a clear-sided waterslide that travels through a shark-infested lagoon.